Ng Chau-pei: Biography

-In April 2018, he succeeded Lam Shuk-yee to be the President of the FTU with Vice President Wong Kwok replaced him as the Chairman.
+In April 2018, he succeeded Lam Shuk-yee to be the president of the FTU with Vice President Wong Kwok replaced him as the chairman.

 Ng criticised the decision of Court of Final Appeal in September 2018 to free the group of 13 activists, who had each received jail sentences of up to 13 months from a lower court for unlawful assembly outside the Legislative Council Complex on 13 June 2014.
 "How could this be an act of loving and protecting young people?
 [The judges] are killing them!"
 Ng said as he accused the judges "sinners of society".
 Ng's remarks drew criticism from the pro-democrats, as well as Chief Executive Carrie Lam which said his comments as "unacceptable".

 During the 2019–20 Hong Kong protests, Ng slammed Li Ka Shing with coarse Cantonese slang, depicted Li "cockroach" king in a post on social media.
 "Cockroach" is frequently being used by the police in Hong Kong as a slur for protestors.

 In March 2021, Apple Daily reported that Ng had criticized RTHK, stating that it was skewed and unprofessional.

 In February 2022, after the Witman Hung birthday party controversy, Ng defended Hung and said that "His awareness about the epidemic situation was not strong enough, but he has faced public criticisms over it, and I do not see why he should step down from the NPC".

+In August 2023, after the High Court ruled that the Department of Justice could not ban the song Glory to Hong Kong, Ng said "The court's ruling has failed to fully consider the facts and legal points provided by the DoJ."